 How does an online recording work?

-Once you have booked, we will send you a link to the recording which you can then watch as many times as you like on demand until the expiry date on 15th May 2021.
-You can watch this on a PC, or tablet and maybe even cast to your Smart TV from your phone.
+Once you have booked, we will send you a link to the recording which you can then watch as many times as you like on demand until the expiry date on 31st March 2022.
+You can watch this on a PC, tablet or cast to your Smart TV from your phone.

 You will also be invited to join our Facebook Alumni group so you can share your discoveries with fellow students from around the world.